trancee/capacitor-bridgefy/README.md

 addListener(eventName: 'onConnectedPeers', listenerFunc: OnConnectedPeersListener) => Promise<PluginListenerHandle>
 ```

-When a device is detected, notifies the list of connected users.
+When a peer has been detected, returns the list of connected peers.

 ![Android](assets/android.svg) Only available for Android.